Jobs In Tech That Don't Require Coding

 4. Product manager

 Atlassian defines a product manager as:

 [...]The person who identifies the customer need and the larger business objectives that a product or feature will fulfil, articulates what success looks like for a product, and rallies a team to turn that vision into a reality.

 Product managers are vital to an organization because they understand the customer's needs.
 Product Managers have marketing and analytical skills.

 They envision features that software engineers will turn into reality.

 Product Managers help increase the Return Of Investment by implementing features the customer will use.

-A Scrum Master is responsible for facilitating software engineering teams using Agile software development.
+A Scrum Master facilitates software engineering teams using Agile software development.

 They facilitate daily scrums, retrospectives, plannings and refinements.

 Scrum masters work to make the team successful and remove any barriers.